-With all the changes coming to Facebook, some bloggers are tired of the “pay to promote” features and the lack of notifications in theirnewsfeeds.
-In general, Facebook is digging its grave because a lot of writers and business people who want to stop with all the nonsense.
+With all the changes coming to Facebook, some bloggers are tired of the “pay to promote” features and the lack of notifications in their newsfeeds.
+In general, Facebook is digging its grave because a lot of writers and business people want to stop with all the nonsense.

-Drawing parallels between Facebook and Google +.
-If you know Facebook, you’ll see some similarities.
+I’m going to start by drawing some parallels between Facebook and Google +.
+If you know Facebook, you’ll see the similarities.

 This is what the Google + newsfeed looks like…

 On the top left hand side, you’ll see a home button.
 Hover over that and you’ll be able to access your profile, explore new topics, follow events, upload photos, join communities (which is just like Facebook groups), find new people to connect with, and the more tab is where you can find local stuff, games and apps, hangouts (which is like Skype), and pages.
 Sometimes the tabs move around depending on how frequently you use them.
 Google + pages works a lot like the Facebook pages.
 More on that later.

 Circles are where your friends go.
 In the main menu area, it’s called PEOPLE.
 Now in Facebook, you can create custom lists, but you accept a friend – and it just goes into the big pool of friends.
 Circles are an easy way to interact with different people from work, the community, or online.
 You can create as many circles as you’d like.
 People can be in one circle or many.

 - If you click on the find people button, it will pull up suggestions for you.